makma/fingerprintjs.com/content/blog/what-is-letterboxing-and-can-it-prevent-browser-fingerprinting.md

 Screen size, available screen size, and window size differ in these dimensions:

-* **Screen size** is stable (people rarely change screens) and has moderate entropy.Many people will share a common value like a 1080p resolution.
+* **Screen size** is stable (people rarely change screens) and has moderate entropy.
+Many people will share a common value like a 1080p resolution.
 This is not a problem, as the added entropy still helps identify browsers when combined with other attributes.
-* **Window size** is the opposite.The dimensions of a randomly resized browser window are much more unique than those of the screen size.
-However, stability is low and depends on user behavior.ome users don’t resize their browsers, while others do it frequently.
+* **Window size** is the opposite.
+The dimensions of a randomly resized browser window are much more unique than those of the screen size.
+However, stability is low and depends on user behavior.
+Some users don’t resize their browsers, while others do it frequently.
 * **Available screen size** is screen size minus the operating system UI elements like a dock or a toolbar.
 It sits somewhere in between the other dimensions on our usefulness chart.
 It has [more possible values](https://old.reddit.com/r/TOR/comments/ebwcte/does_changing_the_window_size_still_reduce_my/) than screen size but is also less stable, and the opposite compared to window size.

 ![](https://lh3.googleusercontent.com/IUd5sX0bTK8MNVsSALYHDtJCpIz7VWbzaDkLZwYmSTra3ESpKvFW0wtxhQ9p24brvCwu9g_nE5EYi4wrtUjiBvgtwECimi6-N21e21jDYPJquCNncyeCf4JtAGdhZc4IStTv7zRo6NR4Mx9O9pbpm4c)